maikeh7/Surrogate_Assisted_GLM/README.md

 Maintainer: Maike Holthuijzen (mholthuijzen@alumni.uidaho.edu)

 ## IMPORTANT
 First, clone this repository.
-Next, download the zipped folder containing all associated data here: https://zenodo.org/uploads/10028017 into the directory in which the repository was downloaded.
+Next, download the zipped folder containing all associated data here: https://zenodo.org/uploads/10028017 **into the repository directory**.
 Unzip the Data folder and ensure that it is called "Data".

 ## Folder Organization
-* GLM: contains code for downloaded NOAA-GEFS forecasts and generating GLM ensemble forecasts
+* **GLM**: contains code for downloaded NOAA-GEFS forecasts and generating GLM ensemble forecasts
-* Figures: contains code for generating figures
+* **Figures**: contains code for generating figures
-* Results: contains code for analyzing results and constructing competing models
+* **Results**: contains code for analyzing results and constructing competing models
-* Validation: contains code for running model validation
+* **Validation**: contains code for running model validation

 ## References
 ```